s0me0ther/btc-e.com-chat-expander/README.md

 <a href="#changelog">Goto Changelog</a>

+### features
+- expand / shrink / resize the btce-chat
+- block users (their chats will not more displayed)
+- set usercolors (so u can easily track someones chat by his / her color)

 ### tested @ firefox & chrome

 Firefox: u need the firefox addon "Greasemonkey" installed (<a href="https://www.google.ch/#q=greasemonkey">google search greasemonkey</a>)